tomaskraus/simple-string-pattern/README.md

 > 1. Enclose it with double_quotes.
 > 2. Use escape sequences for control characters, such as `\t` for tabs and `\n` for newlines
 > 3. Be sure to escape a backslash `\` if you want to use it as an ordinary character.
-> 4. Do not escape chars that do not need to escape.
+> 4. Do not escape characters that don't need to be escaped.

 ## SSP Grammar